lisamarie616/bring-it-rails-assessment/notes.md

-x add policy for showing events x move previous and next buttons above event element x fix edit button on event show page so it refers to the correct event; remove delete button from event show page for now
+x add policy for showing events x move previous and next buttons above event element x fix edit button on event show page so it refers to the correct event; remove delete button from event show page for now x add serializers for event_items

 * get remaining tabs on event show page working
 * move event new form to event index page and have it add the new event to the DOM without a refresh
+* move javascript out of html files (index and show)
 * fix items and emails fields
 * improve views with bootsnipp
 * change start time and end time fields to calendar elements (are there bootstrap elements for this?)